fairdirect/foodrescue-app/README.md

     adb install -r ./foodrescue_build_apk//build/outputs/apk/debug/foodrescue_build_apk-debug.apk
     ```

-    Both commands will first remov a previous version of the app from the device if necessary.
+    Both commands will first remove a previous version of the app from the device if necessary, but without removing application data or granted permissions.
+If you rather want to do a completely clean install (for example because you want to force using a new version of the database that is bundled into the APK package), then rather use do this:

+    ```
+    adb uninstall org.fairdirect.foodrescue
+    adb install ./foodrescue_build_apk//build/outputs/apk/debug/foodrescue_build_apk-debug.apk
+    ```

 You can also build this the Android application from inside Qt Creator.
 See chapter [5.4.
 Qt Creator configuration](54-qt-creator-configuration).